 I took up Tai Chi classes.
 I practiced the moves I learnt a few times every day, and soon I started to feel better, a few weeks later I started practicing easygoing yoga following videos in YouTube.
 Little by little, I built up my own practice, and the unexpected started to happen.
 I started to feel my body again, it felt good and I could move.
 The more I moved the better it got and the more I enjoyed it.
 Gradually my body got strong and healthy again.
 Movement healed me.
 I didn’t need to go to hospital or take drugs anymore.

 A few months later I took up ballet classes for the first time in my life.
 I wanted to do all the things that I thought I would never be able to do when I was unwell.
 The positive effects in my mind and body had a ripple effect in everything else.
 I was more focused, creative and confident at work and in 2015 I became a mum – for years I had thought I would never be able to.

-In February 2017, I joined the University of Liverpool, where I am a lecturer in materials science and engineering.
-When I look back five years ago, if someone had told me then that I was going to be here now, it would have seem like the dream life of someone else, but not mine.
+In February 2017, I joined the University of Liverpool, where I am a Lecturer in Materials Science and Engineering.
+When I look back six years ago, if someone had told me then that I was going to be here now, it would have seem like the dream life of someone else, but not mine.